 It’s not been pretty, and it’s only just done in time.
 But the allotment has been duly dug over and is ready to plant (give or take a bit of rubbish removal.
 Ahem).

 Regrets?
 Well, never too few to mention.
-Wish I’d not planted so many bloody Jerusalem artichokes, and that I’d harvested them earlier.
+Wish I’d not planted so many bloody Jerusalem artichokes, and that I’d earlier.
 Plus it would have been nice to get all the digging done before the snow and frost.

 Well, not quite official… but March 8th is good enough for me.